Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: Towards Deepening Graph Neural Networks

 \subsection{A New Sampling Method: Critical DropEdge}

-Residual connection is a technique designed from a layer-wise perspective, but it has limited abilities to mitigate the exponential decay problem.
-To better solve the problem of trainability loss, we need to look deeper into the cause of the problem, which is the transition matrix corresponding to the aggregation operation.
-A necessary condition for matrix $\mathcal{A}(G)$ to be a probability transition matrix is that graph $G$ is connected, which is a typical attribute for graphs used on both node and graph classification tasks.
-Therefore, breaking the connectivity condition is a promising direction.
-Interestingly, the critical percolation theory~\citep{huang2018critical,stauffer2018introduction} provides useful insights to better solve the exponential decay problem.
+Residual connection is designed from a layer-wise perspective, but it has limited abilities to mitigate the exponential decay of trainability.
+To better resolve this problem, we need to look deeper into the root cause of the problem -- the transition matrix corresponding to the aggregation operation.
+A necessary condition for matrix $\mathcal{A}(G)$ to be a probability transition matrix is that graph $G$ is connected.
+Thus, breaking the connectivity condition is a promising way of better solving the exponential decay problem.
+One such method is to perform edge sampling guided by the critical percolation theory~\citep{huang2018critical,erdHos1961strength} in random graphs.

 On a finite complete graph of $n$ nodes, there exist $E_t = n(n-1)/2$ edges between all pairs of nodes.
-A random graph $ \hat G$ is achieved by randomly and uniformly dropping some edges from the complete graph with the edge probability as $p = \frac{|E|}{E_t}$, where $|E|$ is the number of edges retained in the random graph.
-In this way, the critical percolation can be realized in the random graph with a critical edge probability $p_c = 1/(n-1 )$ \citep{erdos2011evolution}.
-In the thermodynamic limit of $n \rightarrow \infty$, the critical random graph exhibits critical connectivity: the probability that there is an open path from some fixed point (say the origin) to a distance decreases polynomially:
+A random graph $\hat G$ is achieved by randomly and uniformly preserving some edges from the complete graph with an edge probability as $p = \frac{|E|}{E_t}$, where $|E|$ is the number of edges preserved in the random graph.
+In this way, the critical percolation can be realized in the random graph with a critical edge probability $p_c = 1/(n-1 )$ \citep{erdHos1961strength}.
+In the thermodynamic limit of $n \rightarrow \infty$, the critical random graph exhibits critical connectivity: the probability that there exists a path from a fixed point to another point within a certain distance decreases polynomially.